 \subsection{Barge and Morel obstruction theory}

-Extending Milnor's ideas on characteristic classes, and building on the ideas of motivic homotopy, Jean Barge and Fabien Morel introduced in \cite{BM} an algebraic-geometrical analogue of the Euler class of real oriented vector bundles (see \cite[\textsection 9, Def. p.
+Extending Milnor's ideas on characteristic classes, and building on the ideas of motivic homotopy, Jean Barge and Fabien Morel introduced in \cite{BM} an algebro-geometrical analogue of the Euler class of real oriented vector bundles (see \cite[\textsection 9, Def. p.
 98]{MilSta}).
-The technical innovation of their definition is the construction of an appropriate algebraic analogue of the integral singular cohomology of a real manifold, a cohomology ring that they call the \emph{Chow groups of oriented cycles}, which one now simply calls the \emph{Chow-Witt groups}.
+The technical innovation of their definition is the construction of an appropriate algebraic analogue of the integral singular cohomology of a real manifold, a cohomology ring that they call the \emph{Chow groups of oriented cycles}, which one now calls after Jean Fasel's foundational works \cite{FaselRing, FaselCW} the \emph{Chow-Witt groups}.

-While Milnor K-theory modulo $2$ is a suitable receptacle for Stiefel-Whitney classes (over fields), as seen above, Barge and Morel had the idea of gluing above this $2$-torsion ring the integral information coming from the fundamental ideal $\I{}(K)$ and the Milnor K-ring $\KM*(K)$: see \cite[section 1]{BM} or \Cref{cor:fundamental_square_KMW} here.
-The resulting graded ring, denoted by $J^*(E)$ in \emph{loc. cit.} is now called the \emph{Milnor-Witt K-theory} of $K$ and denoted by $\KMW*(K)$.
+While Milnor K-theory modulo $2$ is a suitable receptacle for Stiefel-Whitney classes (over fields), as seen above, Barge and Morel had the idea of gluing above this $2$-torsion ring the integral information coming from the fundamental ideal $\I{}(K)$ and the Milnor K-ring $\KM*(K)$: see \cite[Section~1]{BM} or \Cref{cor:fundamental_square_KMW} here.
+The resulting graded ring, denoted by $J^*(K)$ in \emph{loc. cit.} is now called the \emph{Milnor-Witt K-theory} of $K$ and denoted by $\KMW*(K)$.
 The study of this functor on fields is the main subject of the present expository notes.

-Before diving into the motivation for this work, let us come back briefly to the work of Barge and Morel: using works of Rost \cite{Rost} and Schmid \cite{Schmid}, they define the Chow-Witt groups of a smooth $k$-scheme as the cohomology of a Gersten-like complex with coefficients in $\KMW *$, which is now called the \emph{Rost-Schmid complex}.
-Then they define the Euler class of an \emph{oriented} algebraic vector bundle and make various conjectures about it (Conjecture p.
-289, Rem.
-2.4 in \emph{loc. cit.}).\footnote{The conjecture was partially solved by Morel in \cite[Th.
-3.12]{Mor} and was pushed much further by works of Asok and Fasel; see \cite{AF} for a survey, and in particular \textsection 4.2 for a review on (Barge-Morel) Euler classes.}
+Before diving into our motivations, let us come back briefly to the work of Barge and Morel: based on results of Rost \cite{Rost} and Schmid \cite{Schmid}, they define the Chow-Witt groups of a smooth $k$-scheme as the cohomology of a Gersten-like complex with coefficients in $\KMW *$, which is now called the \emph{Rost-Schmid complex}.
+Then they define the Euler class of an \emph{oriented} algebraic vector bundle and make various conjectures about it (Conjecture p.~289, Rem.~2.4 in \emph{loc. cit.}).\footnote{The conjecture was partially solved by Morel in \cite[Th.~3.12]{Mor} and was pushed much further by works of Asok and Fasel; see \cite{AF} for a survey, and in particular \textsection 4.2 for a review on (Barge-Morel) Euler classes.}